 Questions about Cremation

 Protestants have no restrictions against cremation.
-Just as many Protestants choose cremation as in-ground burial.
-In 1963, the Vatican lifted the prohibition against cremation, but did not condone the practice.
+Just as many Protestants choose cremation as traditional burial.
+In 1963, the Vatican, lifted the prohibition against cremation for Catholics, but did not condone the practice.
 In 1983, Canon law was revised to allow both cremation and burial as a means of final disposition for Catholics.
-Although the church still prefers traditional burial over cremation, a rising number of Catholics are choosing to be cremated.
+Although the Church still prefers traditional burial over cremation, a rising number of Catholics are choosing to be cremated.

-Muslims, those of Islamic faiths and Orthodox Jews cannot be cremated.
+Muslims, or those of Islamic faiths, and Orthodox Jews forbid cremation.

 Yes.
 However, currently the only way you can legally ship cremated remains is through the United States Postal Service via Priority Mail Express.
 There are specific requirements for preparing, packaging, and shipping human or animal cremated remains.
 USPS has provided guidelines in their document “How to Package and Ship Cremated Remains.”

 Learn more about shipping requirements from the Cremation Association of North America (CANA).

 Most airlines will allow you to transport cremated remains, either as air cargo, or as carry-on or checked luggage (traveling with you).
 You should check with the airline to determine their exact policies on either shipping or handling as luggage, and make sure the contents are identified as cremated remains.
 You will also need to review the Transportation Security Administration requirements.